hayleywheeler/SML209-2018/thebasics.md

 <h1 style="color:red;"> About Spanish </h1>
 <p>
 <p style="color:red;"> So... let's begin!
-Here is a table of the vocabularly we will be learning.</p>
+Here is a table of the vocabularly we will be learning.
+You might want to refer back to this should you ever need to after you have learnt everything on this beginner website.
+When you're ready, click to see the Spanish alphabet and let's get started! </p>

 <p>
   <a style="float:right;" href="TheAlphabet.html" class="btn2"> Go to the Spanish Alphabet</a>